 Baruch Spinoza c.
 1665 (Public Domain)

-The philosopher Baruch Spinoza publishes his controversial Tractatus theologico-politicus anonymously in 1670.
-It promotes freedom of thought and speech, rejects miracles and reads the Bible with a critical eye.
+In 1670, the philosopher Baruch Spinoza publishes his controversial Tractatus theologico-politicus anonymously.
+The book argues for libertas philosophandi – the “freedom to philosophize” – and reads the Bible with a critical eye.

 “In a Free Commonwealth it should be lawful for every Man to think what he will, and speak what he thinks”

-The book is too controversial – even for the tolerant Dutch.
+The book is too controversial, even for the tolerant Dutch.
 Spinoza’s patron Jan de Witt is assassinated in 1672.
-The same year, an anonymous pamphlet calls the Tractatus a “book forged in hell by the renegade Jew together with the Devil”.
+The same year, a viral anonymous pamphlet calls the Tractatus a “book forged in hell by the renegade Jew together with the Devil”.

 1683: Execution of Algernon Sidney

 Algernon Sidney pens his anti-monarchical Discourses Concerning Government during the Exclusion Crisis of 1679-81.
 It is published posthumously in 1698 and has a tremendous influence on the radical Whigs and the founding fathers of America.

-Sidney is executed for an alleged plot against Charles II in 1583.
-On the scaffold just before the execution he delivers a speech:
+Sidney is executed for an alleged plot against Charles II in 1683.
+Just before the execution, he delivers a speech on the scaffold:

 “… we live in an age that maketh truth pass for treason; I dare not say anything contrary unto it, and the ears of those that are about me will probably be found too tender to hear it.
 My trial and condemnation sufficiently evidence this.”